 Business, in all its various forms, has always been and will always be a competitive endeavor.
 Successful business ventures will often look to establish an advantage or some type of edge on the rest of the market.
 One way to accomplish this task is with superior, or at the very least, less expensive IT infrastructure.

 With Microsoft 365 businesses can deploy a complete productivity suite for the entire operation without the usual piecemeal integration of disparate systems and applications.
-By mixing Windows 10, Office 365, and the Enterprise Mobility and Security package, Microsoft offers a turnkey collaboration and productivity suite that can be implemented quickly and at a low cost, which is just what a business seeking an edge needs.
+By mixing mixing Windows 11, Windows 10, Office 365 and the Enterprise Mobility and Security package, Microsoft offers a turnkey collaboration and productivity suite that can be implemented quickly and at a low cost, which is just what a business seeking an edge needs.

 This cheat sheet about Microsoft 365 covers what you need to know about the suite.
 We’ll update the guide periodically as new information about the product is released.

 - What is Microsoft 365?
-Microsoft 365 combines Windows 10, Office 365, and Enterprise Mobility and Security authentication into one turnkey solution.
+Microsoft 365 combines Windows 11, Windows 10, Office 365 and Enterprise Mobility and Security authentication into one turnkey solution.

 - Why does Microsoft 365 matter?
 With Microsoft 365, SMBs can deploy a mobile, collaborative work environment that is both productive and secure without incurring overwhelming costs, potentially providing a competitive advantage.